mfbmina/mfbmina.dev/content/en/posts/golang-grpc.md

 }
 ```

-Now the procedure exists, it can handle the connections:
+Now the procedure exists and can handle the connections:

 ```golang
 func main() {